West North Avenue

 The Walbrook Mill Apartments project is a $17.8 million mixed-use development along West North Avenue, funded through a partnership of local, state, and private sources.
 Managed by Habitat America, a firm specializing in affordable housing, the complex offers one-, two-, and three-bedroom apartments featuring modern amenities such as energy-efficient appliances, kitchen islands, and contemporary flooring.
 Residents also benefit from on-site parking, a fitness center, a community lounge, a computer café, and access to public transit.

 Leasing began in late 2019, and by early 2020, most of the 65 units were occupied.
-The first floor of Walbrook Mill houses a Truist Bank branch, with additional retail space planned—including The Mill on North, a food hall that will further enhance the site’s role as a cornerstone of the West North Avenue revitalization effort.
+The first floor of Walbrook Mill houses a Truist Bank branch and The Mill on the North food hall, which together anchor retail and gathering space at this cornerstone of the corridor.
+Learn more on the dedicated Mill project page.

 Walbrook Mill Apartments